AckeeCZ/ios-cookbook/SwiftStyle.md

 # Ackee Swift Style Guide

-Here are the swift conventions we conform to when we write our code.
+Here are the Swift conventions we conform to when we write our code.

 It is based on official Apple’s & Ray Wenderlich’s style guides.

-This guide is aiming for swift3.
-If you are writing in swift2 just conform to applicable rules
+This guide is aiming for Swift 3.
+If you are writing in Swift 2 just conform to applicable rules.

 ## Table of Contents

 ## Correctness

 Consider warnings to be errors.
 This rule informs many stylistic decisions such as not to use the `++` or `--` operators, C-style for loops, or strings as selectors.

 ## Naming